aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/xml-maps/export-xml-data-linked-to-xml-map-inside-the-workbook/_index.md

     // Get XML maps from the workbook auto xmlMaps = workbook.GetWorksheets().GetXmlMaps();

-    // Export all XML data from all XML Maps from the Workbook for (int i = 0; i < xmlMaps.GetCount(); i++)
+    // Export all XML data from all XML Maps in the Workbook for (int i = 0; i < xmlMaps.GetCount(); i++)
     {
         // Access the XML Map
         XmlMap map = xmlMaps.Get(i);

-        // Exports its XML Data to file workbook.ExportXml(map.GetName(), outDir + map.GetName() + u".xml");
+        // Export its XML data to a file workbook.ExportXml(map.GetName(), outDir + map.GetName() + u".xml");
     }